 Vanity, thy true name be Profits -- at least for Allergan.
 The company is a leading maker of eye care, skin care, and aesthetic products, including best-selling pharmaceutical Botox.
 Originally used to treat muscle spasms (as well as eye spasms and misalignment), Botox found another, more popular application in diminishing facial wrinkles.
 Allergan's eye care products include medications for glaucoma, allergic conjunctivitis, and chronic dry eye.
 Skin care products include treatments for acne, wrinkles, and psoriasis.
 Allergan also sells breast augmentation implants and other surgical devices.
 Its products are sold in more than 100 countries.
-Pharmaceutical giant Actavis is buying Allergan in a $66 billion deal.
+In 2015 Pharmaceutical giant Actavis bought Allergan in a $66 billion deal.

 Allergan's specialty pharmaceuticals segment accounts for the majority (more than 80%) of annual revenues.
 The segment's largest product lines are its eye care offerings -- featuring such brands as Alphagan, Restasis, and Refresh -- and the Botox/neuromodulator products.
 Smaller specialty lines include skin care and urologic medications.
 Subsidiary SkinMedica holds a portfolio of prescription treatments to reduce female facial hair and lotions to reduce the appearance of wrinkles.